It's the show to go to!

 Celebrating the 10th anniversary of being open to the public, the team from the Sussex Prairie Garden in Henfield, West Sussex will bring inspiring suggestions for visits to this unusual naturalistic garden to the show.
 Each visit can be tailored to your group.

-Stands representing destinations such as Isle of Wight, Poole & Bournemouth, Visit Surrey, Sussex Top Attractions and Visit Faversham will be able to advise you about gardens in their areas.
+Stands representing destinations such as Isle of Wight, Poole & Bournemouth, Visit Surrey, Sussex Top Attractions, Surrey Hills Area of Outstanding Natural Beauty and Visit Faversham will be able to advise you about gardens in their areas.

 Some incredible gardens can be enjoyed as part of a visit to a historic house so look out for exhibitors such as Hampton Court Palace, Penshurt Place, Hever Castle and Hillsborough Castle for insights into what’s growing in their gardens.